Summer Research Opportunities

 Students should also consider applying for one of a number of summer research fellowships.
 Awards of these fellowships assures funding for a summer stipend for research in a Haverford lab over the summer.
 But before applying for these, you should talk with a faculty member to assure yourself that there is room in her or his lab for the type of research you wish to pursue.
 Here are some links for more information about summer fellowship programs at Haverford.

-Beckman Scholars Program (application deadline is usually early February)
+KINSC Summer Scholars (application deadline is usually early February)

-- Karin Åkerfeldt, "Calcium-binding properties of EF-hand proteins; Design and synthesis of ion channel forming peptides, and Novel porphyrin-based biomaterials."
+- Karin Åkerfeldt, Organic Chemistry "Calcium-binding properties of EF-hand proteins; Design and synthesis of ion channel forming peptides, and Novel porphyrin-based biomaterials."

-- Frances Rose Blase, "The Chemical Synthesis and Analysis of Natural Products that Display Important Chemistry"
+- Frances Rose Blase, Organic Chemistry "The Chemical Synthesis and Analysis of Natural Products that Display Important Chemistry"

-- Casey Londergan, "Assessing protein conformation and flexibility using vibrational spectroscopy."
+- Casey Londergan, Physical Chemistry "Assessing protein conformation and flexibility using vibrational spectroscopy."

-- Alexander Norquist, "Hydrothermal synthesis of noncentrosymmetric metal oxide frameworks."
+- Alexander Norquist, Inorganic Chemistry "Hydrothermal synthesis of noncentrosymmetric metal oxide frameworks."

-- Robert C. Scarrow, "Modeling the reactivity of metalloproteins with oxygen and other small redox-active molecules."
+- Robert C. Scarrow, Inorganic Chemistry "Modeling the reactivity of metalloproteins with oxygen and other small redox-active molecules." (not summer 2014)

-- Joshua Schrier, "Theoretical and computational chemistry of nanocrystals and nanowires."
+- Joshua Schrier, Computational Chemistry "Theoretical and computational chemistry of nanocrystals and nanowires."

 Off-campus research opportunities